lupyuen/lupyuen.github.io/src/starpro64.md

 _Anything else we should worry about?_

-The [__MicroSD Interface__](TODO) wasn't working well on our StarPro64.
+The [__MicroSD Interface__](TODO) wasn't working well on our Prototype StarPro64.
 The MicroSD Card deactivated itself after a bit of U-Boot Access.

 Hence the __Headless Ironman__: USB Drive on StarPro64...